nhmathis/AccelerateGitTutorial/README.md

 # What to do next?

-## Immplement another integration
+## Immplementing another integration
-Now that you have set up github a great idea will be to implement Jira into the planning stage of your pipeline, this way you can pull stories and link them to their repective pull request.
+Now that you have set up github a great idea will be to implement Jira into the planning stage of your valuestream.
+You can pull stories and link them to their repective pull request.
 The integration set up is similar.
-The only change will be in the linkrule, sine now the from.Integration will be Jira instead of githu.
+The only change will be in the linkrule, sine now the "from.Integration" will be Jira instead of githu.

-## Implement different streams
-You

 Daniel Barrera | HCL Accelerate